 Many online banks also offer ATM access, usually through an ATM card.

-And, they may offer ATM-fee refunds.
-This means that you can use any ATM, not just one operated by a particular bank, for free.
+And, they may offer ATM fee refunds.
+This means you can use any ATM, not just one operated by a particular bank, for free.

 One benefit of opening a savings account at a local Georgia bank is that the bank will have a better idea of how to tailor the account features to your needs.

 National banks offer the same accounts with the same features to everyone in the country.
 That means someone in Georgia will have the same account as someone in Michigan or Washington.